aveldanov/TheGameApp/README.md

 2. Created initial app flow using lucid chart
 3. Build a basic functionality in Xcode Playground
 4. Build User Interface in Xcode
-5. Create API Caller
+5. Created API Caller
 6. Defined Design Pattern - MVVM
 7. Moved functionality into the UI view
-8. Refactor code to access new Settings functionality
+8. Refactored code to access new Settings functionality
-9. Added a UI unit testing along with refactoring to dependency injection pattern
+9. Added the UI unit testing along with refactoring to dependency injection pattern
 10. Manual QA

 ### Next Steps

--    UI testing
+-    Automation testing
 -    Deeper debugging / refactoring
--    Optional: link to a database to manipulate the state
+-    Optional: link to a database to persist the state
 -    Adding Legal statement
 -    Deploying in AppStore